CAREC in Afghanistan

 CAREC’s strategy and operations are aligned with the goals and priorities of the Afghanistan National Development Strategy that includes developing regional transport networks, boosting regional trade, and securing reliable and efficient energy

-As of December 2018, the CAREC Program has invested more than $4.45 billion in 37 projects in Afghanistan, on the principle that better connections will be key to unlocking the region’s vast resources and human potential.
+As of September 2019, the CAREC Program has invested around $4.46 billion in 37 projects in Afghanistan, on the principle that better connections will be key to unlocking the region’s vast resources and human potential.

 The focus on building transport and energy networks is helping Afghanistan increase regional trade, promote private sector investment, and secure adequate power using electricity generated outside its borders.
 Economic integration with its CAREC neighbors will enable Afghanistan maximize the value of its natural resources, build human capacity, create jobs, and pay for services.